Philosophy of mathematics: Embodied mind theories

 Another issue is that one numeral system may not necessarily be applicable to problem solving.
 Subjects such as complex numbers or imaginary numbers require specific changes to more commonly used axioms of mathematics; otherwise they cannot be adequately understood.

 Alternatively, computer programmers may use hexadecimal for its 'human-friendly' representation of binary-coded values, rather than decimal (convenient for counting because humans have ten fingers).
-The axioms or logical rules behind mathematics also vary through time (such as the adaption and invention of zero).
+The axioms or logical rules behind mathematics also vary through time (such as the invention and adaptation of zero).

 As perceptions from the human brain are subject to illusions, assumptions, deceptions, (induced) hallucinations, cognitive errors or assumptions in a general context, it can be questioned whether they are accurate or strictly indicative of truth (see also: philosophy of being), and the nature of empiricism itself in relation to the universe and whether it is independent to the senses and the universe.

 The human mind has no special claim on reality or approaches to it built out of math.
 If such constructs as Euler's identity are true then they are true as a map of the human mind and cognition.

 Embodied mind theorists thus explain the effectiveness of mathematics—mathematics was constructed by the brain in order to be effective in this universe.

 The most accessible, famous, and infamous treatment of this perspective is Where Mathematics Comes From, by George Lakoff and Rafael E. Núñez.
 In addition, mathematician Keith Devlin has investigated similar concepts with his book The Math Instinct, as has neuroscientist Stanislas Dehaene with his book The Number Sense.
-For more on the philosophical ideas that inspired this perspective, see cognitive science of mathematics.